-- Cannabis is medicine, so I support its decriminalization and legalization.
+- Speaking of which, cannabis is medicine.
+I support its decriminalization and legalization.

 - No rape has ever been a “legitimate” one.
 (Lookin’ at you, Todd.)

-- The FDA should mandate descriptive and transparent labeling, regardless of how much money Big Pharma and Big Ag are shoveling under the table.
+- The FDA should mandate descriptive and transparent labeling, regardless of how much money Big Pharma or Big Ag are shoveling over to them under the table.

 - I’m opposed to passing legislation or implementing policies that allow private or corporate business owners to discriminate against any person, for any reason.

-- Companies aren’t people, so they shouldn’t have the same rights we individual human beings have [left].
+- Companies aren’t people.
+They shouldn’t have the same rights as individual human beings have [left].

 - We should probably audit the Fed.